ideal-postcodes/ospoint/README.md

 This package is based on equations provided by the people at the Ordance Survey.

-OSPoint will accruately translate Northings and Eastings for Great Britain (i.e. excl.
-Northern Ireland - which is not included in Ordnance Survey's Codepoint Open dataset)
+OSPoint will accruately translate Northings and Eastings for the United Kingdom.

+**New** Now supports conversion of Irish National Grid coordinates.
+Please take care when transforming Irish coordinates - you will need to pass in the name of the [proper mercator projection](http://en.wikipedia.org/wiki/Irish_grid_reference_system) (as demonstrated below).

 ## Getting Started